-The article "In Pursuit of Wildness: Exploring the Backcountry of Sequoia National Park" by Robert Griego was published on the "RoadRUNNER Travel & Touring" magazine website on 12/13/2016.
+The article "In Pursuit of Wildness: Exploring the Backcountry of Sequoia National Park" by Robert Griego was originally published on the "RoadRUNNER Touring & Travel" magazine website on 12/13/2016.

 Everyone knows Yellowstone is America’s first national park.
 Few, however, know that Sequoia is the nation’s second national park and California’s first.
 That’s where this story begins.

 The giant sequoias were here some 2,000 years ago.
 Their root system is shallow and they drink about 500 gallons per day.
 If you come by after a fire, you will see hundreds of little sequoia trees sprouting from the ashes.
 Fire is important to them; they need heat to flourish and grow.
 In 1903, Captain Charles Young led the U.S. 10th Cavalry, also known as the Buffalo Soldiers, to protect the park in its early years.

 My favorite thing to do in Sequoia is ride up to Mineral King and camp at Cold Springs Campground, rated as one of the best in the West.
 It is 25 miles from Three Rivers, with many curves, but so worthwhile.
 This high sub-alpine valley is at 7,800 feet.
 Check out campsite eight if you want a special spot for the night.
 Tonight I’m pitching a tent alone here, but my fire comforts me while the nearby stream quietly speaks to me.
 The stars talk too, but my fingers cannot quite touch them.
 In the warmth of my sleeping bag I think about John Muir and his words, “The mountains are calling and I must go.”